Motley Fool Rule Breakers Review: Is It Worth It?

 Rating: 4.5/5

 Rule Breakers delivers on its promise of market-beating returns through aggressive growth investing.
-The +348% return versus the S&P 500’s +166% is real and verifiable across 382 positions dating back to 2004.
+The official +318% versus the S&P 500’s +187% is real.
+The dedicated book behind it is 219 active positions dating back to October 2004, a 75% win rate, 37 ten-baggers, and 94 names that doubled.

 But this service only works if you understand asymmetric math.
-Winners average +233%.
-Losers average -37%.
-That 6:1 ratio means you don’t need to be right most of the time—you need to stay invested long enough for the winners to compound while the losers hit their floor.
+Winners average +911%.
+Losers average −38%.
+Average hold is 8.1 years.
+That asymmetry means you do not need to be right in year one — you need to stay invested long enough for the winners to compound while the losers hit their floor.

 Best for: Aggressive investors with $50,000+ portfolios, genuine 5+ year time horizons, and the stomach for 50%+ drawdowns on individual positions.